-Working with computers can cause workers a number of problems.
+Working with computers or VDUs (visual display units) can cause workers a number of problems.
 These include stress, visual discomfort, as well as aches and pains in the hands, wrists, arms or shoulders.

 The ACTU has Guidelines on Screen Based Work [pdf].
 The guidelines, although developed some years ago, provide information on a range of issues associated with screen based work, including the ergonomics of the work station, electro-magnetic radiation and so on.